-The value sales declines recorded in experiential luxury as the COVID-19 pandemic took hold over the course of 2020 were among the most severe seen across the entire Indonesian luxury goods industry.
-One of the main factors behind this very unfavourable performance was the government-mandated closure of all hotels, restaurants and leisure and entertainment facilities during the early stages of the COVID-19 pandemic.
+The value sales declines recorded in experiential luxury as the COVID-19 pandemic took hold of the country were among the most severe seen across the entire Indonesian luxury goods industry.
+One of the main factors behind this performance was the government-mandated closure of all hotels, restaurants, leisure centres, and entertainment facilities during the initial stages of the pandemic.

-While leisure travel faced falling demand in Indonesia during 2020, the situation was even worse in business travel, a major mainstay of luxury accommodation and business class and first class travel.
-Indeed, international business travel ground to a halt as Indonesia’s borders were closed to foreign visitors and most commercial flights were grounded early on in the pandemic as key measures to control the spread of the COVID-19 virus.
+While leisure travel faced falling demand in Indonesia during the pandemic, the situation was even worse in business travel, a major pillar of luxury accommodation.
+Indeed, international business travel ground to a halt as Indonesia’s borders were closed to foreign visitors and most commercial flights were grounded early in the pandemic as key measures to control the spread of the COVID-19 virus.

-One key factor which could prove instrumental in the recovery of experiential luxury in Indonesia from the bleak operating environment that has emerged from the COVID-19 pandemic is a shift towards greater digitalisation.
-We have already seen many players in luxury travel and tourism make strong moves in this direction, specifically via the introduction of online bookings for luxury hotels and the offer of more immersive virtual reality experiences online as a way of enticing would-be travellers to various regions of Indonesia and even specific attractions.
+One factor which could prove instrumental in the recovery of experiential luxury in Indonesia is a shift towards greater digitalisation.
+Many players in luxury travel and tourism are already making strong moves in this direction, specifically via the introduction of online bookings for luxury hotels and the offer of more immersive virtual reality experiences.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).